 How to Fix Samsung Video DRM Errors for Amazon, Netflix, my5, and Others?

 If you are a Samsung device and you are facing the DRM issue, then there is a way you can fix the issue.
 However, there is no guarantee of how much it will work.
 As days pass by, developers are becoming more efficient to protect their content.
 If you have rooted your device using Magisk, then you can easily solve the issue DRM Video Playback issue by just downloading a module that will hide your rooted file on the directory.

 However, if that doesn’t work, then the only thing you can do is to unbrick your phone.
 Although rooting the device may pose some disadvantages, however, it gives a user full control over the user.

-Therefore, I will suggest you check Xda Developers forums for more information regarding DRM error in Samsung devices.
+Therefore, I will suggest you check the XDA Developers forums for more information regarding DRM errors in Samsung devices.
 If you have Magisk already installed on your device, then you can go for the steps mentioned below.
 Otherwise, download and install Magisk first.

 Step 1) Launch the Magisk Manager application.
 And click on the Hamburger Menu icon at the top-left corner of the screen.
 A sub-Menu will appear.